koibots8230/Newbie-Orientation/exercises/Classes.md

 ## Instructions

 1. Delete any previous code
-2. In your Main class, create a new class of an of your choosing (school appropriate)
+2. In your Main class, create a new class representing an object of your choosing (school appropriate)
    - Make sure the object can realistically have both attributes and a method
 3. Define your attributes
 4. Make the constructor, and set the attributes by passing them in as arguments
 5. Create a method relevant to your object with at least one argument, and create some form of program to represent the action that changes depending on the argument
-6. Make your method return something(if it doesn't really fit, this can be as simple as a confirmation message)
+6. Make your method returns something(if it doesn't really fit, this can be as simple as a confirmation message)
 7. Initialize your class in the main(String... args) method
 8. Call your method and print out what it returns
 9. Run your code